arocavanaclocha/helios/README.md

 ----
 # What's the point?
-> The goal is to achieve the best light mixing by shooting multiple camera images with different light configurations.
+> The goal is to achieve the best light mixing by shooting multiple camera images with different lighting configurations.
 The result is a matrix of pictures to compare the best lighting configuration.
 In the meantime, log sensor meassurements (like distance, etc) will be processed to help with the analysis.
 The proffesionals that can be interested are portrating amateurs, imaging for data science purposes and testing laboratories for better color rendering surfaces.
 All of them having in common the optimization of the best light.

 <p align="center">
     <img src="imgs/portrait_matrix.jpg" alt="Matrix portrait" width="500"/>